typelevel/CT_from_Programmers.scala/README.md

 ### Scala sample code for Bartosz Milewski's [Category Theory for Programmers](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/)

-## WIP
-Any contribution (PR, review, issues) will be more than welcome!

 [![Build Status](https://travis-ci.org/typelevel/CT_from_Programmers.scala.svg)](https://travis-ci.org/typelevel/CT_from_Programmers.scala)
 [![Gitter](https://badges.gitter.im/typelevel/CT_from_Programmers.scala.svg)](https://gitter.im/typelevel/CT_from_Programmers.scala?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

+# WIP

+## Contributing
+Any contribution (PR, review, issues) will be more than welcome!
+If you are interested, please indicate that you are working on a certain section in the respective issue ([can be found here](https://github.com/typelevel/CT_from_Programmers.scala/issues).

 To compile